 Serge Lifar starred as the Prince of Love in the 1938 premiere stage production of Florent Schmitt’s ballet Oriane et le Prince d’Amour in 1938.
 Lifar also choreographed the ballet.
 (Photo: ©Boris Lipnitzki/Roger-Viollet)

 Instead, the prima ballerina Lycette Darsonval was entrusted with the role, dancing opposite the famed Serge Lifar who starred as the Prince of Love.
-Other key dances included Serge Peretti as the Poet, Paul Goubé as the Mongolian Merchant, Nickolas Efimoff as the Buffoon and Lucien Legrand as the masked fiddler (Death).
+Other key dancers included Serge Peretti as the Poet, Paul Goubé as the Mongolian Merchant, Nickolas Efimoff as the Buffoon and Lucien Legrand as the masked fiddler (Death).
 Lifar also served as choreographer and ballet-master, costumes and sets were created by Pedro Pruna, while the composer-conductor Philippe Gaubert directed the production.

 Interestingly, Lycette Darsonval would also star in the 1954 revival of Schmitt’s ballet La Tragédie de Salomé.
 Arthur Henry Franks wrote these words about her artistry in his 1956 book Ballet: A Decade of Endeavor: